ME-ICA/tedana/docs/approach.rst

 Removal of spatially diffuse noise (optional)
 *********************************************

-:func:`tedana.gscontrol.gscontrol_raw`, :func:`tedana.gscontrol.gscontrol_mmix`
+:func:`tedana.gscontrol.gscontrol_raw`, :func:`tedana.gscontrol.minimum_image_regression`

 Due to the constraints of ICA, TEDICA is able to identify and remove spatially localized noise components, but it cannot identify components that are spread out throughout the whole brain.
 See `Power et al. (2018)`_ for more information about this issue.
 One of several post-processing strategies may be applied to the ME-DN or ME-HK datasets in order to remove spatially diffuse (ostensibly respiration-related) noise.
 Methods which have been employed in the past include global signal regression (GSR), minimum image regression (MIR), anatomical CompCor, Go Decomposition (GODEC), and robust PCA.
 Currently, ``tedana`` implements GSR and MIR.

 .. image:: /_static/a16_t1c_denoised_data_timeseries.png